Follow Slashdot stories on Twitter

 So maybe the thing to do, once these things come out is to try to get a stay until the end of the IBM/Red Hat mess or file a joint counterclaim with other defendants to pool resources and compell discovery.
 I think the stay might be prudent because that one case will definitely test the legitimacy of SCO's claim AND will have more capable and better informed council on both sides.

-Why not disclose Linux deployments?
-(Score:4, Insightful)
+Why is Gartner saying not to disclose Linux deployments?

 It seems to me that disclosing Linux deployments is irrelevant.
 SCO lawsuits win or loose, anyone who has Linux installed will meet the same destiny, regardless of whether they discuss it...
 The only party that gains from not disclosing Linux deployments is, ahem...
 Microsoft...